-GCE AS / A Level OCR Examination Board
+GCE AS / A Level

+OCR Examination Board
-GCSE Combined Science Higher Grade 5 (Foundation will be considered)

-GCSE Chemistry Higher - Grade 5 (Foundation will be considered)
+GCSE Core +Additional Science Higher Grade B GCSE Chemistry Higher - Grade B GCSE Mathematics-Grade 5

-GCSE Mathematics-Grade 5

-Mrs A Bates - Head of Science
+Mrs A Bates - Head of Science a.bates@olcc.lancs.sch.uk

 The course builds upon the chemical concepts introduced at GCSE.
 There is a heavy emphasis on practical work and students are taught to use sophisticated apparatus.

-Module 1 - Development of Practical Skills

-Module 2 - Foundations in Chemistry

-Module 3 - Periodic Table and Energy

-Module 4 - Core Organic Chemistry

-Module 5 - Physical Chemistry and Transition Elements

-Module 6 - Organic Chemistry and Analysis
+AS and first year of A level (Year 12) Module 1 - Development of Practical Skills Module 2 - Foundations in Chemistry Module 3 - Periodic Table and Energy Second year of A level (Year 13) Module 4 - Core Organic Chemistry Module 5 - Physical Chemistry and Transition Elements Module 6 - Organic Chemistry and Analysis